Drag Racing Suspension Setup and Tuning using Digital Video by John Heard with contributions from Mike Canter, Scott Smith & Pat Musi

 Let's take a look at this video of one of a launch and see how much more information you can see when the video is slowed down.
 This video was slowed down substantially using Microsoft Movie Maker "Half Speed" effect.

 Notice how much more detail you can observe when you have time to observe everything going on?
 Would you like to venture a guess at what is causing this car to unload?
-Psss - if you know who this is don't tell him <evil grin>
+Watch the car strike the tire then bounce back up.

 On Board Video Cams

-This is where the input jacks on your video camera can come in handy.
-For example on my car, I was trying to figure out what was causing "camel humps" in the accelerometer data in first gear.
+Mounting a camera under the car can reveal some very good information.
+For example on my car years ago, I was trying to figure out what was causing "camel humps" in the accelerometer data in first gear.
 I knew it was spinning a little bit, but it appeared to be a cyclic pattern to the spin.
 So I decided to try and video tape what was going on under the car.
-Here's what we found...
+Here's what we found after recording a launch with a make shift video camera...
+Today's GoPro's would have been a vast improvement, but this was all we had at the time.

 In Car Camera Roll Bar Mounts